Medical Editor: John P. Cunha, DO, FACOEP

 Abuse and addiction are separate and distinct from physical dependence and tolerance.
-Physicians should be aware that addiction may not be accompanied by concurrent tolerance and symptoms of physical dependence in all addicts.
-In addition, abuse of ULTRAM® (tramadol hcl) can occur in the absence of true addiction and is characterized by misuse for non-medical purposes, often in combination with other psychoactive substances.
+Healthcare providers should be aware that addiction may not be accompanied by concurrent tolerance and symptoms of physical dependence in all addicts.
+Inaddition, abuse of opioids can occur in the absence of true addiction.

 ULTRAM, like other opioids, can be diverted for non-medical use into illicit channels of distribution.
 Careful record-keeping of prescribing information, including quantity, frequency, and renewal requests, as required by state and federal law, is strongly advised.